ut-proj/presentations/codebeam-america-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}

-If that wasn't complicated enough, there are two more languages invloved here as well.
-This is Extempore's xtlang, which provides low-level access to all aspects of the Extempore system.
+This is Extempore's xtlang, which provides low-level access to all aspects of the Extempore system, essentially a thin Scheme layer over Extempore's low-level C code.

 {{% /note %}}